Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-2.md

 0000008b0f41ec78bab747864db66bcb9fb89920ee75f43fdaaeb5544f7f76ca
 ```

-The first hash (calculated on "Mmmmm... donuts") is bigger than the target, thus it's not a valid proof of work.
-The second hash (calculated on "Mmmmm... donuts126ab6") is smaller than the target, thus it's a valid proof.
+The first hash (calculated on "I like donuts") is bigger than the target, thus it's not a valid proof of work.
+The second hash (calculated on "I like donutsca07ca") is smaller than the target, thus it's a valid proof.

 You can think of a target as the upper boundary of a range: if a number (a hash) is lower than the boundary, it's valid, and vice versa.
 Lowering the boundary will result in fewer valid numbers, and thus, more difficult work required to find a valid one.

-Now, we need data to hash.
+Now, we need the data to hash.
 Let's prepare it:

 ```go
 func (pow *ProofOfWork) prepareData(nonce int) []byte {